 The Thoreau Society focuses on the conversation among Thoreau enthusiasts and scholars, from visitors to the Shop at Walden Pond to participants in the Annual Gathering, to members who read and publish in the Thoreau Society Bulletin and The Concord Saunterer.
-The Society also administers the Thoreau Prize for Literary Excellence in Nature Writing, award two annual fellowships, and manage our archival collections housed at the Walden Woods Project Library.
+We also administer the Thoreau Prize for Literary Excellence in Nature Writing, award two annual fellowships, and manage our archival collections housed at the Walden Woods Project Library.

-We don't anticipate losing any of these core activities in a merged organization - only building them up based on our shared and complementary strengths, increased staff capacity, and unified public identity.
+We don't anticipate changing any of these core activities in a merged organization - only building them up based on our shared and complementary strengths.